-The Company must maintain current rights of tenure to tenements, which requires outlays of expenditure in 2015/16.
+The Company must maintain current rights of tenure to tenements, which requires outlays of expenditure in 2016/17.
 Under certain circumstances these commitments are subject to the possibility of adjustment to the amount and/or timing of such obligations however they are expected to be fulfilled in the normal course of operations.

-Estimated expenditure on mining, exploration and prospecting leases for 2015/16 as at the date of this report:
+Estimated expenditure on mining, exploration and prospecting leases for 2016/17 as at the date of this report:

-Capital Commitments (b)
+(b) Capital Commitments

-There are no capital expenditure commitments for the Company as at 30 June 2015.
+There are no capital expenditure commitments for the Company as at 30 June 2016.

-Lease Commitments: Company as Lessee (c)
+(c) Lease Commitments: Company as Lessee

 The Company leases its office under a non-cancellable operating lease expiring within one (1) year.
-The lease contains options to renew terms up to three (3) years commencing on the expiry date.
+The lease contains options to renew terms up to two (2) years commencing on the expiry date.
 Commitments for minimum lease payments in relation to non-cancellable operating leases are payable as follows: